S-Abdelnabi/Fact-Saboteurs/README.md

 - Authors: [Sahar Abdelnabi](https://scholar.google.de/citations?user=QEiYbDYAAAAJ&hl=en), [Mario Fritz](https://cispa.saarland/group/fritz/)
 - To appear at USENIX Security '23
 - This repository contains code to reproduce our results from the paper.
 It is currently under reconstruction and we will keep updating it over the next weeks.
+    - **Updates**
+        - 01/03/2023: Added data and KGAT retrieval and verification code.

 - - -
 ### Abstract ###